Tseegi-N/Ghost-Work-Guide/README.md

-# Ghost Work Guide for Beginners (AMT, Prolific, Outlier, etc.,)
+# Ghost Work Guide for Beginners (AMT, Prolific, etc.)
 ## Ghost Work 101: A Not-So-Official Guide to Side Hustling Without Getting Screwed Over

 Ever found yourself in a situation where you just need to make money, hopefully fast, flexible, and ideally online?
 Congrats, that makes you one of over 25 million people across the U.S. and Europe dabbling in the online gig economy.
 But here’s the catch: what starts as a quick side hustle can turn into a hot mess.
 Before you know it, you're underpaid, ghosted by companies, or straight-up exploited by Big Tech platforms.